Air Force One: SAM 26000

 Under John F. Kennedy, presidential air travel entered the jet age.
 Although he could use the Eisenhower-era jets for trips to Canada, France, Austria, and the United Kingdom, when he came into office, his primary aircraft domestically was still a prop powered Douglas VC-118A Liftmaster.
-In October 1962, the modified long-range Boeing VC-137C Stratoliner SAM 26000, featuring livery designed by Loewy would be delivered, and immediately became an important element of the Kennedy administration's brand.
+In October 1962, the modified long-range Boeing VC-137C Stratoliner SAM 26000, featuring livery designed by Loewy, was delivered and immediately became an important element of the Kennedy administration's brand.

-SAM 26000 was in service from 1962 to 1998, serving Presidents Kennedy to Clinton.
+SAM 26000 was in service from 1962 to 1998, serving presidents Kennedy to Clinton.
 On 22 November 1963, SAM 26000 carried President Kennedy to Dallas, Texas, where it served as the backdrop as the Kennedys greeted well-wishers at Dallas's Love Field.
-Later that afternoon, Kennedy was assassinated, and Vice President Lyndon Johnson assumed the office of President and took the oath of office aboard SAM 26000.
-On Johnson's orders, the plane carried Kennedy's body back to Washington.
-A decade later, SAM 26000 took Johnson's body home to Texas after his state funeral in Washington.
+Later that afternoon, Kennedy was assassinated, and Vice President Lyndon Johnson assumed the office of president.
+He took the oath of office aboard SAM 26000 before departing to Washington, D.C.
+Later, in January 1973, SAM 26000 took Johnson's body home to Texas after his state funeral in Washington.

-The Air Force usually does not have fighter aircraft escort the presidential aircraft over the United States but it has occurred.
-The first instance came during the state funeral of John F. Kennedy when it was followed by 50 fighters (20 Navy and 30 Air Force), representing the states of the union.

 Johnson used SAM 26000 to travel extensively domestically and to visit troops in South Vietnam during the Vietnam War.
 SAM 26000 served President Nixon on several groundbreaking overseas voyages, including his famous visit to the People's Republic of China in February 1972 and his trip to the Soviet Union later that year, both firsts for an American president.
 Nixon dubbed the plane the "Spirit of '76" in honor of the forthcoming bicentennial of the United States; that logo was painted on both sides of the plane's nose.